Recurrent neural networks: vanishing and exploding gradients are not the end of the story: The curse of memory

 \section{The curse of memory}

 According to common deep learning wisdom, it is often believed that solving the vanishing and exploding gradients problem enables recurrent neural networks to learn long-term dependencies.
 We challenge this view and question: is solving those issues really enough to ensure well-behaved loss landscapes?
-We answer negatively by showing that gradients can explode as the memory of the network increases, even when the dynamics of the network remains stable.
+We answer negatively by showing that gradients can explode as the memories of the network are kept for longer, even when the dynamics of the network remains stable.